 Shifting house involves a lot of expenses.
-So, it is always better to plan out your finances accordingly so that you don’t need to go through any last minute glitches.
+So, it is always better to plan out your finances accordingly so that you don’t need to go through any last-minute glitches.

 5. Maintain a cordial relationship with your Landlord

 Maintaining a decent relationship with your homeowner can help you in tackling several issues.
-For example, if you need to end your rental tenure sooner than the due date, having a good relation with your landlord may prove to be useful.
+For example, if you need to end your rental tenure sooner than the due date, having a good relationship with your landlord may prove to be useful.

 6. Shortlist Movers & Packers

 When finalizing the moving and packing company that you will use, ensure that you read the customer reviews carefully.
-After all, there could be precious and fragile items that you don’t want to get any damaged in transit.
+After all, there could be precious and fragile items that you don’t want to get any damage in transit.

 7. Change Your Address